KyleDuBray/AWS-API-Stack-Starter/README.md

-# AWS CDK API gateway boilerplate with TypeScript
+# AWS CDK API Gateway Boilerplate with TypeScript

 This is a project for TypeScript development with AWS CDK and SAM.
 It contains boilerplate for an API gateway.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Getting started
+## Getting Started

 The following global installations are required: